xu-xiaolan/chinese-challenge-set-gender-bias/README.md

 # chinese-challenge-set-gender-bias
-A Chinese challenge set for evaluating gender bias in Chinese–Portuguese automated translation (EAMT 2026)
+A Chinese challenge set for evaluating gender bias in Chinese–Portuguese automated translation
-# Chinese Challenge Set for Gender Bias Evaluation in Automated Translation

 This repository contains the data and analysis code accompanying the paper:

 > **A Chinese Challenge Set to Assess Gender Bias in Automated Translation**
-> [Author names] — EAMT 2026
+> [Author names

 ## Contents